Telecominfraproject/wlan-sdk-mobile-app/README.md

 ## Authenticating
 To authenticate, you will need to send an oauth2 message to the security service, obtain a token, and use that token in all subsequent calls to the services.
 Once the session is over, just call logout.

+## eero Interface
+eero has a very nice interface.
+We should look at it and make sure we have similar experience and functionality.
+This [file](https://github.com/stephb9959/ow-self-care/main/eero-app.docx)